 Corcovado National Park

 National Geographic called Corcovado 'the most biologically intense place on Earth.'
 This remote park on the Osa Peninsula protects 13 major ecosystems and is home to all four Costa Rican monkey species, jaguars, tapirs, and scarlet macaws.
-Pristine beaches, dense jungle, and incredible biodiversity make this a bucket-list destination for serious nature lovers.
+Pristine beaches, dense jungle, and incredible biodiversity make this a once-in-a-lifetime destination for serious nature lovers.

 La Paz Waterfall Gardens